MyJooeee/cashnowTest/README.md

 Tests
 -----

-* Q1/ Install Symfony projects in your local environment on a project call cashnow_test;
+* Q1/ Install Symfony project in your local environment on a project call cashnow_test;
-* Q2/ Use your unit test to fix some errors;
+* Q2/ Use your unit tests to fix some errors;
-* Q3/ Make sure by testing your project everything works and there is no typos (use also your unit test to check some errors, and if necessary create new Unit Test).
+* Q3/ Make sure everything works and there is no typos by testing your project (use also your unit test to check some errors, and if necessary create new Unit Test).
+<br>Fixing the deprecated errors could be a very nice asset to your work
 * Q4/ Create a service for sending an email to the owner of the blog when you add a comment
 * Q5/ Update Read me to explain your feature
-* Q6/ End us back a zip of your project cashnow_test
+* Q6/ Send us back a zip of your project cashnow_test

 ```bash
 cd my_project/
 ./bin/phpunit
 ```

+GOOD LUCK :)

 [1]: https://symfony.com/doc/current/best_practices.html
 [2]: https://symfony.com/doc/current/setup.html#technical-requirements